NMDL-MSU/Tutorials/Module_4_Sequence_Alignment.md

 ### Description
-In this tutorial, we will cover how to download a reference genome, build a reference index with HISAT2 build and short read alignment with HISAT2.
+In this tutorial, we will cover how to download a reference genome, build a reference index, and perform short read alignment with HISAT2.

 ![](https://user-images.githubusercontent.com/44003875/71802562-00e62b00-302c-11ea-9584-bef4ec248f61.png)

 ### Connect to HPC system
-If you are using Ubuntu, open up the terminal with `Ctrl`+`Alt`+`T`.
-From the command line, log in to HPC using ssh.
+If you are using a terminal, from the command line, log in to HPC using ssh.

 ```bash
 ssh -YX username@gateway.hpcc.msu.edu
 ```

 If you are using the remote desktop environment login to your terminal through the Web-based remote desktop: [Web site access to HPCC](https://wiki.hpcc.msu.edu/display/ITH/Web+Site+Access+to+HPCC)

 ### Obtain Referece Genome
 We will use NCBI to download your reference genome.
-Below are two examples, the first will download the most horse genome (EquCab3) and the second the cattle genome (ARS-UCD1.2).
+Below are two examples, the first will download the horse genome (EquCab3) and the second the cattle genome (ARS-UCD1.2).
 If you wish to download a different reference go to [NCBI](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/vertebrate_mammalian/) and note the path to your reference of interest.

 The files we will download from NCBI in this tutorial are the following:
 > Annotation release information.
 > Assembly report and statistics
 > Reference FASTA and GTF (annotation) files

 **EquCab3**